 Smoking causes a chronic inflammatory process on the vascular endothelium, particularly on the respiratory tract and lungs, terminating with an accelerated atherosclerosis, end-organ insufficiencies, early aging, and premature death.
 Therefore smoking should be accepted as one of the major components of the metabolic syndrome.
-Strong and irreversible atherosclerotic effects of smoking are the most obvious observed in Buerger's disease (Thromboangiitis obliterans).
-It is an obliterative disease characterized by inflammatory changes in the small and medium-sized arteries and veins, and it has never been reported in the absence of smoking in medicine.
-Beside the strong atherosclerotic effects of smoking, smoking in the human body and nicotine administration in animals may be associated with a decreased BMI (30).
-Evidence revealed an increased energy expenditure during smoking both on rest and light physical activity (31), and nicotine supplied by patch after smoking cessation decreased caloric intake in a dose-related manner (32).
-According to an animal study, nicotine may lengthen intermeal time and simultaneously decrease amount of meal eaten (33).
-Additionally, BMI seems to be the highest in former and the lowest in current smokers (34).
-Smoking may be associated with a postcessation weight gain (35).
-Similarly, although CHD was detected with a similar prevalence in both genders in a previous study (36), prevalence of smoking and COPD were higher in males against the higher mean values or prevalence of the BMI, LDL, triglycerides, WCH, HT, and DM in females.
-This result may indicate both the strong atherosclerotic and weight decreasing roles of smoking (37).
-Similarly, the incidence of myocardial infarction is increased six-fold in women and three-fold in men who smoke 20 cigarettes per day (38).
-In another definition, smoking is more dangerous for women probably due to the higher BMI and its consequences in them.
-Parallel to the above results, the proportion of smokers is consistently higher in men in the literature (21).
+Strong and irreversible atherosclerotic effects of smoking are the most obviously observed in Buerger's disease.
+It is an obliterative vasculitis characterized by inflammatory changes in the small and medium-sized arteries and veins, and it has never been reported in the absence of smoking in medicine.
+Beside the strong and irreversible atherosclerotic effects of smoking, smoking in humans and nicotine administration in animals may be associated with a decreased BMI (28).
+Evidence revealed an increased energy expenditure during smoking both on rest and light physical activity (29), and nicotine supplied by patch after smoking cessation decreased caloric intake in a doserelated manner (30).
+According to an animal study, nicotine may lengthen intermeal time and simultaneously decrease amount of meal eaten (31).
+Additionally, BMI seems to be the highest in former and the lowest in current smokers (32).
+Smoking may be associated with a postcessation weight gain (33).
+Similarly, although CHD was detected with similar prevalence in both genders in a previous study (34), prevalence of smoking and COPD were higher in males against the higher mean values or prevalence of the BMI, LDL, triglycerides, WCH, HT, and DM in females with CHD.
+This result may indicate both the strong atherosclerotic and weight decreasing roles of smoking (35).
+Similarly, the incidence of myocardial infarction is increased six-fold in women and three-fold in men who smoke 20 cigarettes per day (36).
+In another definition, smoking is more dangerous for women probably due to the associated higher BMI and its consequences in them.
+Parallel to the above results, the proportion of smokers is consistently higher in men in the literature (19).
 So smoking is probably a powerful atherosclerotic risk factor with some suppressor effects on appetite.
-Smoking-induced weight loss may be related with the smoking-induced chronic vascular endothelial inflammation all over the body, since loss of appetite is one of the major symptoms of disseminated inflammation in the body.
-Physicians can even understand healing of patients via their normalizing appetite.
-Several toxic substances found in cigarette smoke get into the circulation by means of the respiratory tract, and cause a vascular endothelial inflammation until their clearance from the circulation.
-But due to the repeated smoking habit of the individuals, the clearance process never terminates.
-So the patients become ill with loss of appetite, permanently.
-In another
+Smoking-induced weight loss may be related with the smoking-induced vascular endothelial inflammation all over the body, since loss of appetite is one of the major